some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

-Length is a field of 32 Bits containing the length in Byte of the payload beginning with the Request ID/Client ID.
-The Length does not cover the portion of the header including the Message ID and the Length field.
+Length is a field of 32 Bits containing the length in Byte of the payload beginning with the Request ID/Client ID until the end of the SOME/IP-message.

 .. heading:: Request ID [32 Bit]
     :id: feat_req_someip_78